KevinMarquette/kevinmarquette.github.io/_posts/2017-02-26-Powershell-DSL-intro-to-domain-specific-languages-part-1.md

         Edge start,middle,end
     }

-# a DSL in Powershell
+# A DSL in Powershell
 There are two approaches to creating a DSL.
 The first one uses data sections to limit available commands.
 The other abuses the mechanics of parameters.
 It is worth learning both because they can be mixed together.

-# Data Sections
+# Data sections
-There is a little known keyword in Powershell that lets you define [data section](https://technet.microsoft.com/en-us/library/dd347678.aspx).
+There is a little known keyword in Powershell that lets you define a [data section](https://technet.microsoft.com/en-us/library/dd347678.aspx).
 This is a script block that only contains data unless you specify otherwise.

     Data {'Hellow Wolrd'}